Tonistark92/Ain_Shams_App/README.md

 # Android
-simple project for faculty of science ain shams university
+Simple project for faculty of science ain shams university

 The application contains :